Valvert77/Valvert77/README.md

 - 👋 Hi, I’m @Valvert77
-- 👀 I’m interested in
+- 👀 I’m interested in front-end development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript, React
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me bmaxxmob@gmail.com
+- 📫 How to reach me: bmaxxmob@gmail.com

 <!---
 Valvert77/Valvert77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.